 Built-in dynamic movement.

-This new Pacer now offers a dynamic weight bearing component with 3” – 4” of vertical movement and a dynamic weight shift component with 2” of horizontal movement (hence the name “Dynamic Pacer”).
+This new Pacer now offers a dynamic weight bearing component with 3” – 4” of vertical movement and a dynamic weight shift component with 2” of horizontal movement.
 This smooth floating mechanism accommodates the natural human movement in gait and enables the transfer of weight from leg to leg and encourages the alternating forward swing movement of the legs.
 You’ll find more elsewhere on our website about how these dynamic mobility features are important in gait training equipment as they assist in creating natural and more typical gait patterns.

 Treadmill option and larger wheel option for use over thresholds or carpet (indoors), gravel or grass (outdoors).